neonowl/hugo/content/posts/dedication-to-adam-douglas-conrad.md

 On one such taco-licious visit to ATX, while discussing our lives as adults with tech jobs, Adam casually asked why I hadn't become a "real nerd."
 Startled, I asked what he meant.
 To Adam, real nerd meant a software developer, computer engineer, or possibly a grumpy systems administrator as he'd been when we met decades earlier.
 His question stunned me because he was right -- I had been on a path to true nerdery, but something had gone wrong.
 Or... not wrong, just... different in ways that were mildly unsettling at the time.

 To make a long story long, I couldn't answer Adam's question, nor could I forget it.
-Unpacking how and why I'd ended up in a customer support role for a large corporation instead of any number of other nerdy possibilities inevitably led me to where I am now--a stay at home dad with a Master's Degree in Systems Engineering.
+Unpacking how and why I'd ended up in a customer support role for a large corporation instead of any number of other nerdy (or geeky, or freaky) possibilities inevitably led me to where I am now--a stay at home dad with a Master's Degree in Systems Engineering.
 I owe Adam an immense debt of gratitude.
 I miss him every day.
 Sometimes I still talk to him, but the quiet voice that answers is my own.
 Yet I find that I am not afraid of death or its unknowable afterward because I'm confident that when I finally arrive at that station, Adam will be there to greet me with a hug and a very long list of everything I need to know to not suck at being dead.

-Also, since I can no longer repay Adam for the attention, wit, and wisdom he bestowed on me as a budding young nerd, I shall pay it forward by promoting and supporting free software in his name.
+Since I can no longer repay him for the attention, wit, and wisdom he bestowed on me as a budding young nerd, I shall pay it forward by promoting and supporting free software in his name.

-It's turtles all the way down, buddy.
-Let's kick some mother-fucking surveillance-capitalist distraction-ware bullshit in its god-damned teeth.

-To Tim, Bill, and the rest of the folks way up high in their boss high-chairs--y'all are ok, but the times they done changed decades ago.
-It's high time we recognize the emergent effects of those changes all around us and stop monopolistically co-opting or suppressing them for the sake of the shareholders and guaranteed 5% growth year after year.

-We can do better for each other and the world.

-Peace.

--jerm